About the Collection

 The Alexandria Archaeology Museum cares for the collection following best practices and the standards for Curation of Federally Owned and Administered Archaeological Collections, 36 CFR part 79.

 Box Inventory: Most artifacts are stored in archival record storage boxes, allowing them to be easily transferred between the museum and storage facility.
 Each box is assigned a unique record number and entered into the collections management database.
 Information recorded includes the site and proveniences, a description of the artifacts, storage conditions, conservation needs, and storage location.
 The artifact catalogue is linked to the box inventory, to track the location of individual objects.

 Packaging: For long-term preservation of the artifacts, it is important to use stable, archival packing materials.
 We use polyethylene zip-top bags, acid-free labels marked with water-proof pens, and Hollinger style archival record-storage boxes. ethafoam, mylar, and acid-free tissue paper are among the materials used for padding.

-Micro-environments: Metal artifacts require a dryer environment than the rest of the artifacts, in order to prevent active corrosion.
+Micro-environments: Metal artifacts require a drier environment than the rest of the artifacts, in order to prevent active corrosion.
 Inexpensive micro-environments are created using air-tight polyethylene boxes containing packets of silica gel.
 The silica gel absorbs and holds moisture.
 When the blue indicating crystals turn pink, the silica gel can be dried out in an oven for re-use.